IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #Prereq:
 1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network)
-1. Node JS 0.12+ (only needed if you want to run the app locally)
+1. [Node.js](https://nodejs.org/en/download/) 0.12.0+ and npm v2+ (only needed if you want to run the app locally, npm comes with node.js)
 1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)
 1. You are at least partially aware of the term 'chaincode', 'ledger', and 'peer' in a blockchain context.
 [Term Help](https://github.com/openblockchain/obc-docs/blob/master/glossary.md)